google/zetasql/docs/aggregate-function-calls.md

   `expression` is aggregated only once into the result.
 + `IGNORE NULLS` or `RESPECT NULLS`: If `IGNORE NULLS` is specified, the `NULL` values are excluded from the result.
-If `RESPECT NULLS` is specified, the `NULL` values are included in the result.
-If neither is specified, the `NULL` values are included in the result.
+If `RESPECT NULLS` is specified, both `NULL` and non-`NULL` values can be included in the result.

+  If neither `IGNORE NULLS` nor `RESPECT NULLS` is specified, most functions default to `IGNORE NULLS` behavior but in a few cases `NULL` values are respected.
 + `HAVING MAX` or `HAVING MIN`: Restricts the set of rows that the function aggregates by a maximum or minimum value.
   For details, see [HAVING MAX and HAVING MIN clause][max_min_clause].